-As described in [IETF RFC6371], proactive DM is performed by periodically sending DM OAM packets from the initiating MEP to the target MEP and by receiving DM OAM packets from the target MEP on a co-routed bidirectional connection.
-Each MEP records its transmitted and received timestamps.
-The timestamps from the initiating and target MEPs are then correlated to derive a number of performance metrics relating to delay for the ME in the MEG.
+As described in [IETF RFC 6371], proactive packet delay measurement (DMp) is performed by periodically sending DM OAM packets from the initiating MEP to the target MEP and by receiving DM OAM packets from the target MEP on a co-routed bidirectional connection.
+Each MEP records its transmitted and received time stamps.
+The time stamps from the initiating and target MEPs are then correlated to derive a number of performance metrics relating to delay for the ME in the MEG.

-• The initiating MEP generates proactive DM OAM request packets if MI_DMp_Enable is true.
-These packets are generated at the rate configured via the MI_DMp_Period and, as described in [IETF RFC 6371], with the PHB configured via MI_DMp_CoS that yields the lowest drop precedence within the measured PHB scheduling class, in order to maximize reliability of measurement within the traffic class.
-The local value of transmitted timestamp (TxTimeStampf) is inserted within the DM OAM packet by the OAM PDU generation process.
+- The initiating MEP generates proactive DM OAM request packets if MI_DMp_Enable is true.
+These packets are generated at the rate configured via the MI_DMp_Period and, as described in [IETF RFC 6371], with the PHB configured via MI_DMp_CoS that yields the lowest drop precedence within the measured PHB scheduling class, in order to maximize the reliability of measurement within the traffic class.
+The local value of a transmitted time stamp (TxTimeStampf) is inserted within the DM OAM packet by the OAM PDU generation process. - The target MEP replies to the DM OAM packets if enabled by management information.
+The local value of the received time stamp (RxTimeStampl) at the time the proactive DM

-- The target MEP replies to the DM OAM packets if enabled by management information.
-The local value of the received timestamp (RxTimeStampl) at the time the proactive DM OAM Request packet has been received is passed by OAM PDU reception process to the proactive OAM sink control process, then to the proactive OAM source control process (via RI_OAM_Info) and inserted by the OAM PDU generation process within the transmitted proactive DM OAM reply: the actual behaviour on how this information is passed is OAM protocol specific and therefore outside the scope of this Recommendation.
-The OAM PDU generation process also inserts the local value of the transmitted timestamp (TxTimeStampf) in the reverse direction within the transmitted proactive DM OAM reply. - The initiating MEP processes the received proactive DM OAM reply packet, together with the local value of the received timestamp (RxTimeStampl) in the reverse direction at the time this OAM packet is received, as passed by the OAM PDU reception process, and generates DM results. - Depending on the DMp OAM tool that it is used, the DM results can be either calculated by the proactive OAM sink control process or by the proactive OAM source control process.
-In the latter case, the proactive OAM sink control process passes the required information in the received DM OAM Reply to the proactive OAM source control process via the RI_DMRp and receives the DM results back via the RI_DMp_Result.
-In both cases, the proactive OAM sink control process passes the relevant performance monitoring processes within the MT_TT_Sk atomic function for reporting to the EMF.
+OAM request packet has been received is passed by the OAM PDU reception process to the proactive OAM sink control process, then to the proactive OAM source control process (via RI_OAM_Info) and inserted by the OAM PDU generation process within the transmitted proactive DM OAM reply: the actual behaviour on how this information is passed is OAM protocol specific and therefore outside the scope of this Recommendation.
+The OAM PDU generation process also inserts the local value of the transmitted time stamp (TxTimeStampf) in the reverse direction within the transmitted proactive DM OAM reply.

+- The initiating MEP processes the received proactive DM OAM reply packet, together with the local value of the received time stamp (RxTimeStampl) in the reverse direction at the time this OAM packet is received, as passed by the OAM PDU reception process, and it generates DM results. - Depending on the DMp OAM tool that is used, the DM results can be either calculated by the proactive OAM sink control process or by the proactive OAM source control process.
+In the latter case, the proactive OAM sink control process passes the required information in the received DM OAM reply to the proactive OAM source control process via the RI_DMRp and receives the DM results back via the RI_DMp_Result.
+In both cases, the proactive OAM sink control process passes the DM results to the relevant performance monitoring processes within the MT TT Sk atomic function for reporting to the EMF.

 - The initiating MEP generates proactive DM OAM request packets if enabled by management information.
-These packets are generated at the rate configured via the MI_DMp_Period and, as described in [IETF RFC 6371], with the PHB configured via MI_DMp_CoS that yields the lowest drop precedence within the measured PHB scheduling class, in order to maximize reliability of measurement within the traffic class.
-The local value of transmitted timestamp (TxTimeStampl) is inserted within the DM OAM packet by the OAM PDU generation process. - The target MEP receives DM OAM packets if enabled by management information.
-The local value of the received timestamp (RxTimeStampl) at the time the proactive DM OAM request packet has been received is passed by OAM PDU reception process to the proactive OAM sink control process which generates DM results.
+These packets are generated at the rate configured via the MI_DMp_Period and, as described in [IETF RFC 6371], with the PHB configured via MI_DMp_CoS that yields the lowest drop precedence within the measured PHB scheduling class, in order to maximize the reliability of measurement within the traffic class.
+The local value of transmitted time stamp (TxTimeStampl) is inserted within the DM OAM packet by the OAM PDU generation process. - The target MEP receives DM OAM packets if enabled by management information.
+The local value of the received time stamp (RxTimeStampl) at the time the proactive DM OAM request packet has been received is passed by OAM PDU reception process to the proactive OAM sink control process which generates DM results.